Nanatsu Kaze no Shima Monogatari

 is a 1997 graphic adventure video game developed by Givro Corporation and published by Enix for the Sega Saturn.
-The last game to be created by Givro prior to their dissolution in 1998, the title takes place on a mysterious island, as players assume the role of a dragon named Gaūpu to meet various creatures inhabiting the location while harnessing seven legendary winds to overcome obstacles.
-It received positive reception from critics and reviewers alike, with high praise given towards its hand-drawn visuals.
+The last game to be created by Givro prior to their dissolution in 1998, it takes place on a mysterious island.
+Players assume the role of a dragon named Gaūpu to meet various creatures inhabiting the location, while harnessing seven legendary winds to overcome obstacles.
+It received positive reviews, with high praise given towards its hand-drawn visuals.

 Gameplay

 Nanatsu Kaze no Shima Monogatari is a graphic adventure game reminiscent of earlier titles from Givro like Wonder Project J and Wonder Project J2 on Super Famicom and Nintendo 64 respectively, where players assume the role of a dragon named Gaūpu who falls into a mysterious island and must meet various creatures that inhabit the location, some of which will join Gaūpu's quest or give information, collect items while harnessing seven legendary winds to overcome challenges along the way.
 Gameplay is largely free of violence and focuses on puzzle solving instead.
 Players collect a variety of items such as insects, plants and fish, which can be used for certain purposes.
 Characters like the giant snail Soul and the trader Tamu provides hints in the form of ambiguous poems and gives items to Gaūpu respectively.
 By using a sea conch item, Gaūpu can summon companions to clear obstacles in order explore previously unreachable areas of the island.